 This flake shivered off the rim of a low fire terra cotta mug.
 It is Fishsauce slip.
 It is about 2 inches long and has razor sharp edges.
 This is not the sort of thing you would want to be falling into your coffee or food and then eating!
 This flake did give evidence that it was loosening so there was little danger of me consuming it, but smaller flakes can go unnoticed.
 Slips (or engobes) must be drying compatible, have the same firing shrinkage, the same thermal expansion and be quartz inversion compatible with the body.
 It is easy to ignore all that and pretend that it works, but the bond between engobe and body is fragile at low fire and easily compromised by the above incompatibilities.
 Slips must be fitted to the specific body, glaze and temperature; that involves a testing program and often a little chemistry.
 I have documented online how to I adapted this slip to Plainsman Terrastone 2 using my account at insight-live.com.

 This is a cone 04 terra cotta piece.
 The coffee stain cannot be removed because the coffee has also leached off the surface gloss.
 Glazes are glass.
 Glass is leachable if the chemistry is out-of-balance.
 So is this glaze poisoning the user?
 No, it has an insurance policy.
-It is transparent, it is made from a mix of two frits (Ferro 3124, 3134) plus kaolin and silica.
+It is transparent, made from a mix of two frits (Ferro 3124, 3134) plus kaolin and silica.
 The recipe contains no heavy metal colorants or pigments and no toxic fluxes like lithium or barium.
 But the body is red, how can the glaze be white?
-A white porcelain-like engobe was applied at the leather hard stage and it was clear-glazed after bisque.
-The fix: The predominant frit, 3134, has almost no Al2O3.
-So I increased it (doing the chemistry in my Insight-live.com account) and began firing at cone 03.
+A white porcelain-like engobe layer was applied at the leather hard stage and it was clear-glazed after bisque.
+The fix: The predominant frit, 3134, has almost no Al2O3 (the oxide most important in producing durability).
+So I increased the Al2O3 (doing the chemistry in my Insight-live.com account).
+I also began firing one cone higher, at cone 03.

 Having Your Glaze Tested for Metal Release